metno/genchem/doc/GenChemDoc_intro.rst

 Although GenChem can be run directly from within the **chem** directory, the strongly recommended  approach is to use the scripts available in the **box** directory.
-In this approach GenChem is first applied, and then the resulting CM files are compiled and run as box-model simulations.
+In this approach GenChem.py is first applied, and then the resulting CM files are compiled and run as box-model simulations.
 Once all looks okay, a final script can be run to add additional code, and provide an EMEP-ready